wachukxs/gh/README.md

 Unique nicknames.
 Option to add WhatsApp number.

 Add notifications for messages. start with emails, then web notifications later.

+Do we need mat-* classes?
+  Use `mat-elevation-z4` and see the list of other available mat classes?
+So there's consistency of usage across our app.

 ```
 - When you post an item, it doesn't go to the top of the post lists.